 More Effective Soundproofing Methods

 Towels offer some soundproofing benefits, but they are limited.
-This is because they are not designed for soundproofing and will only work because of their tightly-woven texture.
+This is because they are not designed for soundproofing and will only work because of their tightly woven texture.
 However, there are other materials specifically designed for soundproofing.

 - Acoustic foam panels.
 These are panels that you can install on your floor or wall.
 They can also blend in with the decor of your room.
-Check out this article.

 If noise becomes a constant source of annoyance for you, it may be best to look for permanent solutions.
 For this, an experienced contractor might offer good advice on the best kind of insulation materials for your house and budget.